ENCCS/hpda-python/content/scientific-data.rst

 Note that FAIR principles do not require data/software to be open.

-.. discussion:: Discuss open science
+.. discussion:: Think about open science in your own situation

    - Do you share any other research outputs besides published articles and possibly source code?
-   - Discuss pros and cons of sharing research data.
+   - Is there any particular reason which stops you from sharing research data?